Seattle City Council could make deeper cuts to Police Department budget than proposed by Mayor Jenny Durkan

 Within the $20 million, the only cut identified in response to the protests is a $4 million reduction in capital expenses related to planning for a new North Precinct police station.
 It’s not the first time City Hall has paused the project.
 A previous plan was shelved in 2016 because of public pressure.

 The mayor also has instructed the Police Department to stop hiring officers this year.
-That won’t save much money, because more officers were hired than expected at the start of 2020.
+That won’t save much money, according to the department, because more officers than expected were hired at the start of 2020.

 Durkan also wants to freeze spending on new police vehicles and replacements, and she wants to pause a Police Department information technology project, according to her office.
 The administration has yet to say how much money those adjustments are expected to save.